-LOCATING GREAT LAKES CARP ON THIS UNIQUE FISHERY
+LOCATING GREAT LAKES CARP ON LAKE MICHIGAN

-Everyone hears about the carp flats of Lake Michigan.
+Everyone hears about the carp flats of Lake Michigan that attract carp normally from May to August.
 They do indeed exist, and there are miles upon miles of them.
 However, the water depth of the Great Lakes fluctuates.
 If the water comes up a foot or two in one year, then you might not have a lot of flats that you can access by wading, or you might have to really hunt for flats that you can wade.
 This, then, becomes a boat game, or you have to really stay in close near the shore.
 High water also keeps you away from the distinct drop-off that provides both the smallmouth and the carp an area of security.
 The takeaway is that you need to find water that is shallow enough for you to wade but that is near water deep enough to provide fish the deep water they need to feel secure.
 This doesn’t have to be a flat.
 It can be a point or small bay.
 The word “flats” is often used loosely to refer to shallow water that can be waded for a substantial distance.
 Just know that you’re looking for wadable water.
 That means wadable flats/points/bays near deep water.

 Next, water temperature is hugely important for finding fish.
 Carp love warm water, as do Great Lakes smallmouth, relatively speaking.
 Shallow water warms faster, so fish may be in this shallow water if everything else is ten degrees colder, particularly if it is near deep water.
 As John Bartlett points out in our podcast together, the wind pushes the warmer water into different coves and bays.
 The water is noticeably warmer as you wade.
 You will hit small pockets of colder water that is being mixed with the warmer water.
 Follow the wind and warmer water because the carp will, too.
 Pay close attention to this because carp will be found in specific sections of bays and coves.
 Move until you find the warmest water, and that may be just around a point or just a few hundred yards away.
 Once you’ve found warm water, keep moving until you find the fish.

 Water temperature is important, but so is the weather.
 I always try to fish Lake Michigan when there is going to be sunny and warm weather.
 Ideally, the wind isn’t blowing you over either.
-I still have very good success when it’s cloudy as long as the water temperature is warm and fish are there.
+I still have very good success when it’s cloudy as long as the water temperature is warm and fish are there and moving slowly.
 You just can’t see the fish anywhere near as far out.
 For this reason, I try to find areas that are attracting fish.
 In this way, the fish are coming to me.
 In lower light situations, as in cloudy days and at dusk, I find that carp become much bolder, and allow me to get much closer to them on Lake Michigan.
 The bright sunlight increases our ability to see fish tremendously, but I am normally happy if I have warm temps and happy fish.
 Ideally, the sun is out and you can see them coming from way off.
 This is fishing though, and I take what I can get.
 Having said that, bright sun is crucial for locating fish initially.

 Follow the fish.
 In the Great Lakes, the fish move like saltwater fish at times.
 They often have somewhere to be, and carp move across the large expanses of water and flats to get to more desirable spots.
 You’ll find fish that are rapidly cruising all the time.
 They are difficult to get to eat in my experience, but they are going somewhere, so pay attention to the direction, and if you can, simply follow the fish to where they’re going.
 They will often bring you to a location where the fish are moving much more slowly.
 These fish are better targets.